It seems the idea of the RAF adopting some sort of cheap turboprop attack aircraft won’t go away.

 With this in mind, an aircraft already in service (yes, we use the Shorts Tucano but it is a radically different aircraft to the Super Tucano) would be preferred.

 All three services already operate the Beechcraft King Air 350 in some capacity.

-It might not look as warlike as a Super Tucano but arguably is much more suitable as a compliment to fast jets and the Apache attack helicopter.
-This would relieve the pressure on the fast jet force, spreading out airframe hours and providing a meaningful if not significant reduction in overall operation costs.
+It might not look as warlike as a Super Tucano but arguably is much more suitable as a complement to fast jets and the Apache attack helicopter.
+This would relieve the pressure on the fast jet force, spreading out airframe hours and providing a meaningful if a not significant reduction in overall operating costs.

 We have already integrated communication, defensive aids and sensors so adding weapon functionality like Hellfire or even a future guided CRV-7 rocket should not be a significant or overly expensive exercise.
 We have discussed the potential of a guided CRV7 rocket, the CRV7-PG and would be a good fit, low cost, accurate and with a low yield warhead.

 It has a very long endurance, sufficient crew comfort for long missions and could also provide limited electronic or signal intelligence and communications rebroadcast with a secondary role of air despatch also being very useful.

 The Iraqi air force has for some time been operating armed Cessna C208B Combat Caravans, equipped with a pair of Hellfires, this shows the state of the possible and it is not as if this is even a new idea.

 Accepting a reduction on fast jet numbers for a couple of squadrons of armed business turboprops like the King Air 350 should be high on the list of possible futures for the RAF.

 An armed Shadow R1 for the RAF makes a lot of sense, a reasonable complementary capability to reduce costs but please let’s not kid ourselves it is a viable replacement for a Typhoon.